mne-tools/mne-connectivity/CONTRIBUTING.md

     $ make html-noplot

 if you don't want to run the examples to build the documentation.
 This will result in a faster build but produce no plots in the examples.

+### Issues with Memory Usage

+All documentation examples are built on a CI pipeline that occurs online for free.
+For example, our docs are built with circleCI perhaps.
+This limits the ability for us to run large data examples that have a lot of RAM usage.
+For this reason, many times we crop, downsample, or limit the analysis in some way to reduce RAM usage.

+Some good tools for profiling memory are ``mprof``.
+For example, one can memory profile a specific example, such as:

+    mprof run examples/connectivity_classes.py

+Then one could plot the memory usage:

+    mprof plot